We can protect our environment, keep our communities safe, balance the County budget, and make life more afforDable

 Our leadership can’t remain silent while major development drives up the cost of electricity, threatens our water resources and strains public services.

-I’ll support regulations on major development projects, like data centers, that threaten to drive up energy costs for county residents.
+I’ll support regulations on major development projects, like hyper-scale data centers, that threaten to drive up energy costs for county residents.

 I’ll support changes to senior property tax exemptions to remove arbitrary restrictions and make income the primary determinant for qualification.
 Seniors on a fixed income shouldn’t worry about losing the home they worked for because reassessment increased their home value.